The New Bremen Town Musicians: Plot

 The next day a wedding cortege arrives at the palace.
 From it appears Chieftain in veil, and behind her are the robbers carrying a bag containing the hostage.
 She is met by the Dog, the Donkey, the Cat and the Rooster who deliver strange verses.
-And while they distract the Chieftain, the Dog changes bags.
+While they distract the Chieftain, the Dog changes bags.
 Everyone is waiting for the King to show up and suddenly he appears dressed in a dressing gown, slippers and without a wig.
 He declares that he agrees to marry her, but refuses power and transfers the crown to his grandson.
 Angered by the fact that her plan fell apart, the Chieftain shouts to the King to leave.
 Suddenly, Troubadour Jr. appears wearing the crown and mantle and orders the guards to arrest the Robbers, Chieftain and the Detective.
 The confounded robbers untie the sack from which the Cat jumps out.
 The door opens and from there comes out a huge knight's armor (on closer inspection it turns out that the Donkey, Dog and Rooster are wearing the armor), threateningly approaching the kidnappers.
 They, in fear, run away to the jubilation of the crowd.
 Everyone is happy, and the young Troubadour refuses the crown and receives a guitar as a gift from his father.
 He finds himself new musician friends: young Donkey, Dog, Cat and Rooster (who all become the animals' apprentices).
 They leave with Troubadour Jr. for new adventures.